philj0st/oshimai/readme.md

 `git clone` and `npm install dev` then run with `npm start`

 #### thoughts?
-what is better? render on store changes or on requestAnimationFrame()? maybe on store's subscribe function?
+- What's better: having vector reducer called from player reducer or just importing a vector lib in player reducer? what is better? render on store changes or on requestAnimationFrame()? maybe on store's subscribe function?

 position: [15,30] vs position: {x:15, y:30} vs victor.js